The Bridge at Remagen: Casting

 By April 1968, George Segal had signed to star and John Guillermin was to direct.
 Ben Gazzara then agreed to sign – his first feature in three years.
 Robert Vaughn joined soon after.
 "I decided to get young actors," said Wolper.
 "You can't get Kirk Douglas and Burt Lancaster – who are older than General Eisenhower."
 Robert Blake was cast in a role but departed in order to spend more time with his family, while Alex Cord declined to be in the film.

 Filming

-West German officials would not allow the film to be made in Germany because of shipping traffic on the Rhine.
+West German officials would not allow the film to be made in West Germany because of shipping traffic on the Rhine.
 The trend was increasing at the time to shoot Hollywood films in Eastern Europe to save money – The Fixer was filmed in Hungary and Castle Keep in Yugoslavia.
-Correspondingly, after six months of location scouting The Bridge at Remagen became the first American film to be shot in Communist Czechoslovakia.
+Correspondingly, after six months of location scouting, The Bridge at Remagen became the first American film to be shot in Communist Czechoslovakia.
 According to a British press report, £833,000 of the £2,100,000 budget were saved by shooting in Czechoslovakia.